FranciscoMoretti/vscode-python/README.md

 The settings file, located in `.vscode/settings.json`, should be automatically detected by VS Code.
 The window might need to reloaded on the first usage.

+> Linux users should uncomment the lines that say `Linux` and comment the lines that say `Windows` to properly set the path to packages.

 ## Linting the whole project
 Alternatively, linting analysis for the whole repository can be executed using `prospector` package in the command line.
 This should happen inside the virtual environment and in the root of the repository.